computational-expression/lab01/writing/reflection.md

 ### Excitement for Conditionals and Hardware

-TODO: Write about what you're most excited to try next week:
+TODO: Write about what you're most excited to try in the next lab:

 - Which type of real sensor (temperature, light, moisture, motion) interests you most?
 - How do you think conditional statements (if/else) will improve your sensor analysis?